40 Places to see in Sri Lanka

 Ratnapura is the most important gem producing city in the island and the city is popular for Gems and Jewellery.
 For the tourists, Ratnapura is important as a destination to explore the rich natural wealth of the island.
 Ratnapura also accommodates top-rated sites for many adventure sports such as trekking, white water rafting, Kayaking, mountain climbing.
 Ratnapura is one of the gateways to the most important rainforest of Sri Lanka, Sinharaja rainforest.

-Places to visit in the Mountains
+Places to see in Sri Lanka in the Mountains

 Nuwara Eliya lies at the elevation of 2800 meters above sea level and popular as a holiday destination with healing climate.
 Nuwara Eliya is the most loved holiday destination among the local travellers.
 The city is most picturesque during the months of April May and June parallel to the flowering season of Nuwara Eliya.